cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 ![](/images/aws-s3_tutorial_7.jpg)

 ### Prepare manifest file
-Now you need to prepare manifest file.
+Now you need to prepare a manifest file.
 I used [AWS cli](https://aws.amazon.com/cli/) and [script for prepare manifest file](https://github.com/openvinotoolkit/cvat/tree/develop/utils/dataset_manifest).
 Perform the installation using the manual [aws-shell](https://github.com/awslabs/aws-shell), I used `aws-cli 1.20.49` `Python 3.7.9` `Windows 10`.
-You can configure credentials by running.
+You can configure credentials by running `aws configure`.
 You will need to enter `Access Key ID` and `Secret Access Key` as well as region.

 ```